menandmice/micetro_docs/guides/implementation/dns_agents_windows.rst

 Installing agents
 -----------------
-* To install agents automatically (recommended when you have a single service like BIND or Unbound):
+* To install agents automatically (recommended when you have a single service like BIND):

   .. code-block:: bash